WordPress/gutenberg/packages/env/README.md

 ### Starting the Environment

 First, ensure that Docker is running.
-You can do this by clocking on the Docker icon in the system tray or menu bar.
+You can do this by clicking on the Docker icon in the system tray or menu bar.

 Then, change to a directory that contains a WordPress plugin or theme: